smackers/smack/README.md

 in SV-COMP benchmarks, is able to translate large programs (100 KLOC), and is used in several verification research prototypes.

+*Please drop us a note if using SMACK in your research or teaching.
+We would love to learn about your experince.*

 ## A Quick Demo

 SMACK can verify C programs, such as the following: